Crunchy keto berry mousse

 - Add berries and nuts to the whipped cream and stir thoroughly.

-- Cover with plastic wrap and let sit in the refrigerator for 3 or more hours for a firm mousse.
+- Cover with plastic wrap and let sit in the refrigerator for three or more hours for a firm mousse.
 You can also enjoy the dessert immediately if you don't mind a less firm consistency.

 We like a blend of raspberries and blueberries.
 What do you like?
 Try any combination — strawberries, cherries, blackberries, or red and black currants.